 St Paul's chapel was eventually closed in April 1964 having been declared superfluous to the requirements of the Methodist circuit in that part of the town.
 In September of that year it was sold to a property group for £34,000 but with the arrival of the New Town, they decided that it would not be suitable for their purposes.
 It was bought from them by the Runcorn Development Corporation.
 By this time the rear part of the building was in a state of disrepair and beyond economic repair; it was even a potential danger.
 There were ideas to conserve the façade but these came to nothing and the building was eventually demolished in 19694.
 Commenting on this Pevsner's collaborator stated that Runcorn's town centre had lost its one distinctive building5.

 Camden chapel was closed in 1970 and Halton Road chapel in 1975.
 Both have been demolished.
 Weston Point chapel also closed in 1970 and the building has since been used for various commercial purposes.
 Widnes Victoria Road chapel closed in 1953 and was used thereafter as a venue for theatre and concerts, being renamed Queen's Hall.
 This use ended in 2004 when the Brindley Arts Centre opened in Runcorn.
 Ironically this arts centre stands on land once occupied by the works of Hazlehurst & Sons but it has been named after the engineer of the adjacent Bridgewater canal rather than after the soap and chemical manufacturers.
+The Queen's Hall has also been demolished since 2004 and appartment blocks erected on the site.
 The only chapel donated by Thomas Hazlehurst in Runcorn (although strictly outside Runcorn) to still be functioning is Trinity chapel in Halton village.